IAMCOACH.ai

 Key Takeaways

 • You lose fitness far slower than you fear.
-VO2max drops only about 7% in the first two to three weeks of complete rest, most of it rapidly reversible blood-volume loss, and aqua jogging or cycling can hold your VO2max and race performance for roughly six weeks.
+VO2max drops only about 7% in the first two to three weeks of complete rest, most of it rapidly reversible blood-volume loss, and over six weeks aqua jogging or cycling protects your race performance about as well as running itself.
 The injured tissue, not lost fitness, should dictate your timeline.

 • "Relative rest" beats complete rest for almost every musculoskeletal injury.
 Progressive loading (isometrics, heavy-slow resistance, graded walk-run) is what actually drives collagen synthesis and bone remodeling.
-Pain up to about 3 to 5 out of 10 that settles by the next morning is acceptable for tendons and soft tissue.
+Pain up to about 3 to 5 out of 10 that is no worse the next morning is acceptable for tendons and soft tissue.
 Bone stress injuries are the exception: zero pain allowed.

 • The single most evidence-backed rehab and prevention tool is strength training.
 A pooled analysis of controlled trials found it more than halved injury risk, with a clear dose-response.
 Popular load rules like the "10% rule" are weakly supported and belong in the "loose guide" category, not the "law" category.